View Teresa Smith's Obituary on www.swtimes.com/ and share memories

 Teresa Smith

+She was preceded in death by her parents, Alvin Chronister and Orphia Tuck; two sisters, Rhonda Dunn and Ruby Jo Chronister; and one brother, Billy Leon Chronister.

+She is survived by one son, Billy Smith of Oklahoma City; two daughters, Orphia Beecroft (Ryan) of Oklahoma City and Jcena Green (Whitney) of Van Buren; three sisters, Willene Norton of Sublimity, Ore., Tammy Jones of Stilwell, Okla., and Laquita Sanchez of Oklahoma City; 15 grandchildren; and one great-grandchild.

 Funeral service will be 2 p.m.
-Thursday at Roland Pentecostal Church under the direction of Lewis Funeral Chapel in Fort Smith.
+Thursday, June 20, 2019, at Roland Pentecostal Church, officiated by the Rev. Steve Gray.
+Services are under the direction of Lewis Funeral Chapel in Fort Smith.

-She is survived by two daughters; Orphia Beecroft of Oklahoma City and Jcena Green of Van Buren; a son, Billy Smith of Oklahoma City; three sisters, Willene Norton of Sublimity, Ore., Tammy Jones of Stilwell, Okla., and Laquita Sanchez of Oklahoma City; 15 grandchildren; and a great-grandchild.
+Pallbearers will be Billy Beecorft, Blobby Flurry, Micheal Sevenstar, Ricky Thacker, Ricky Thacker Jr., Tyler Thacker, Devin Smith and Stormy Knight.